dawei-Z/automatic_evaluation/README.md

     df1 = df1.drop('Unnamed: 0',1)
     df1

+to jupyter notebook.
-to jupyter notebook(if you are using other ide just add print() function to print df1).
+if you are using other ide or simple run the Python file just run read_data(<file name>)) in the dataProcess.py to see the result in the console

 If you are insterested in some citation data for a university please use following code on jupyter notebook.